 STARS & STRIPES MUSEUM and LIBRARY

 In November 1861 approximately 3,000 Union troops arrived in the rebel town of Bloomfield.
-Ten of those soldiers utilized the printing press of the Bloomfield Herald to create the second〈1〉 newspaper for soldiers, by soldiers.
+Ten of those soldiers utilized the printing press of the Bloomfield Herald to create the third〈1〉 newspaper for soldiers, by soldiers.
 They called it The Stars and Stripes.

 Marker Location: Brochure available at Museum/Library indicating locations of site markers.

 Location: Stars and Stripes Museum, when staff available.

 Address: 17377 Stars and Stripes Way, Bloomfield, Mo.
 63825

 Alternative Stamp Site: Granny Pickers Flea Market, 801 State Route 25N, Bloomfield, Mo.
 63825